-A: The Capstone course is a two-quarter sequence, starting in January and ending in June with a public poster display of the project results for all iSchool students.
-Students work individually or in teams (up to four in the graduate programs, or up to six in the undergraduate program).
-Students are expected to be the owners of their projects and manage the relationship with their sponsor, much as an independent consultant would.
+A: Students are expected to be the owners of their projects and manage the relationship with their sponsor, much as an independent consultant would.

 Q: How much does it cost?

-A: The majority of Capstone projects are unpaid, but students can be compensated if desired or necessary according to your organization's policy.
+A: Most Capstone projects are unpaid.
+Students may be compensated if desired or necessary according to your organization's policy.
 Since many of our students are on international student visas, it is best to check with the school on the best method for compensation if you decide to pay the students.
 There may be additional costs for Capstones requiring special faculty or school resources.
-For-profit entities sponsoring Capstone projects are encouraged to support the iSchool through a Premium iAffiliates membership (starts at $1,000), if funds allow.

 Q: Do I need to provide students with a work location?

-A: This is entirely up to the sponsor and the nature of the project.
-Where onsite access to internal systems is necessary for the work, work space for the students may need to be available on a temporary basis, but many projects can be done with off-site connections and occasional on-site interviews or check-ins.
-In general, students should be seen as independent contractors, working with their own equipment and in their own environment unless the project requires otherwise.
-The students are attending classes (in person or online) while doing their capstones, so campus facilities or resources are available for their Capstone work as well.
-Some students may conduct their projects from a remote location, and will be in contact by phone or online conferencing.
+A: When onsite access to internal systems is necessary for students to complete the project, workspace for the students should be made available.
+In general, students should be seen as independent contractors, working with their own equipment and environment unless the project requires otherwise.
+Some students may conduct their projects from a remote location and communicate via phone or online conferencing.